-CONSULTATIONS
+ARTICLE 19 CONSULTATIONS

-- 1. Either Party may, at any time, request consultations related to the implementation, interpretation, application or amendment of this Agreement or compliance with this Agreement. - 2.
-Such consultations, interpretation cases excepted, may be made directly between aeronautical authorities and shall begin within a period of sixty (60) days from the date the other Party receives the written request, unless otherwise agreed by the Parties.
+- 1. In order to ensure close cooperation concerning all the issues related to the interpretation and application of this Agreement, the aeronautical authorities of each Party shall consult each other whenever it becomes necessary, on request of either Party. - 2.
+Such consultations shall begin within a period of sixty (60) days from the date the other Party has received the written request.

-AMENDMENTS
+ARTICLE 20 AMENDMENTS

 - 1. If either Party considers it desirable to modify any provision of this Agreement, it may at any time request consultations to the other Party.
-Such consultations shall begin within a period of sixty (60) days from the date the other Party has received the written request. - 2.
-The amendments resulting from the consultations referred to in the preceding paragraph shall enter into force according to the provisions of Article 26.
+Such consultations, shall begin within a period of sixty (60) days from the date the other Party has received the written request. - 2.
+Any amendments of this Agreement agreed by the Parties shall enter into force in accordance with Article 24 ("Entry into Force") of this Agreement. - 3.
+Any amendment of the Annex may be made by written agreement between the aeronautical authorities of the Parties and shall come into force when confirmed by an exchange of diplomatic notes. - 4.
+In the event of the conclusion of any general multilateral convention concerning air transport by which both Parties become bound, this Agreement shall be modified so as to conform to the provision of such convention."

-SETTLEMENT OF DISPUTES
+ARTICLE 21 SETTLEMENT OF DISPUTES

-- 1. If any dispute arises between the Parties relating to the interpretation or application of this Agreement, the Parties shall in the first place endeavor to settle it by negotiation through diplomatic channels. - 2.
+- 1. If any dispute arises between the Parties relating to the interpretation or application of this Agreement, the Parties shall in the first place endeavour to settle it by negotiation through diplomatic channels. - 2.
 If the Parties fail to reach a settlement by negotiation, they may agree to refer the dispute for decision to some entity, or the dispute may at the request of either Party be submitted for decision to an arbitral tribunal of three arbitrators, one to be nominated by each Party and the third to be appointed by the two thus nominated. - 3.
 Each of the Parties shall nominate an arbitrator within a period of sixty (60) days from the date of receipt by either Party from the other of a notice through diplomatic channels requesting arbitration, and the third arbitrator shall be appointed within a further period of sixty (60) days. - 4.
 If either of the Parties fails to nominate an arbitrator within the period specified or the third arbitrator is not appointed, the President of the Council of the International Civil Aviation Organization may be requested by either Party to appoint an arbitrator or arbitrators as the case requires.
 In such case, the third arbitrator shall be a national of a third State and shall act as president of the arbitral body. - 5.
-The Parties undertake to comply with any decision given under paragraph 2 of this Article.
+The Parties undertake to comply with any decision given under paragraph 2 of this Article. - 6.
+If and so long as either Party or the designated airline of either Party fail to comply with the decision given under paragraph 2 of this Article, the other Party may limit, suspend or revoke any rights or privileges which it has granted by virtue of this Agreement to the Party in default.

-- 6. If and so long as either Party or the designated airlines of either Party fail to comply with the decision given under paragraph 2 of this Article, the other Party may limit, suspend or revoke any rights or privileges which it has granted by virtue of this Agreement to the Party in default. - 7.
-Each Party shall pay the expenses of the arbitrator it has nominated.
+7. Each Party shall pay the expenses of the arbitrator it has nominated.
 The remaining expenses of the arbitral tribunal shall be shared equally by the Parties.

-DURATION AND TERMINATION
+ARTICLE 22 DURATION AND TERMINATION